ALOBlack19/ALOBlack19/README.md

 - 📊 A salary analysis project using SQL and Python (based on Kaggle data)
 - 🗃️ SQL exercises using PostgreSQL and pgAdmin4
 - 🌿 Researching environmental datasets focused on degraded land recovery
-- 🎲 Designing an original sci-fi RPG universe called **Prospero**, where I combine storytelling and worldbuilding with scientific imagination.

 This personal project merges creativity and analytics, offering immersive narratives inspired by environmental transformation, alien ecosystems, and speculative technology.

 <div align="center">
   <img src="./river_washington.gif" width="500" />